kmanc/unifi_network_setup/README.md

 mv <path>/config.gateway.json /srv/unifi/data/sites/default
 chown unifi:unifi /srv/unifi/data/sites/default/config.gateway.json
 ```

+### Step 4 - making firewall rules to allow connections from outside
+* make Internet Local and Internetv6 Local rules to accept new/established/related UDP

 And that's it!
 Provision your USG just to verify, but now you should be able to OpenVPN back to home from your client.
 For me that means running `sudo openvpn client.ovpn` and then typing in the password to my client's key file, but for you that might meaning a GUI or some other method.
 If you're interested in further reading, or which places I pieced together to get my stuff up and running, here are some reference materials.